-2 For 2015 only, this will include pupils in schools that did not run Key Stage 2 tests in 2010.
+2 For 2015 only, this will include pupils in schools that did not run key stage 2 tests in 2010.

-- made by pupils in individual subjects (although schools should be aware that changes in performance may alter this picture by 2016). - We have provided schools with their own Progress 8 score based on 2014 exam results.
+- made by pupils in individual subjects (although schools should be aware that changes in performance may alter this picture by 2016). - We have provided schools with their own Progress 8 score based on 2014 exam results, along with information on attainment and progress for the four elements of the measure.
 This information will not be used for accountability purposes or included in performance tables, but should help schools to consider their curriculum and teaching in light of the accountability reforms.